Vladimir Efimov: Economic activity

-Vladimir Efimov worked as an expert in the research fund called Support for development of civil society institutions.
+Vladimir Efimov worked in the research fund called Support for development of civil society institutions.
 Then he worked as an economist at the Center for Social and Labor Rights.

 In 2004 he joined the Federal Antimonopoly Service (the Office for Control and Supervision of Real Estate, Local Monopolies and Housing and Utilities services).

 In 2007 he was appointed the head of this department.

 In 2009 Efimov was appointed the head of the Office of the Federal Antimonopoly Service in Moscow.

 In 2011 he was invited to the Government of Moscow for the ministerial post - the head of the Department of Land Resources.

 In 2013 there were structural changes in the Government of Moscow: the Department of Land Resources and the Property Department were merged, and Vladimir Efimov headed a new department - the Moscow Property Department.
 In 2014 the Department of Housing Policy entered the Moscow Property Department.
 The functions of the Moscow City Property Department were extended.

 Since February 2017 he has been Minister of the Government of Moscow, Head of the Department of Economic Policy and Development of Moscow.

 Minister of the Government of Moscow

-On December 6, 2011 Moscow Mayor Sergei Sobyanin Sergei Sobyanin announced the appointment of Vladimir Yefimov to the ministerial post of the Moscow Government—the head of the Moscow Department of Land Resources.
+On December 6, 2011, Moscow Mayor Sergei Sobyanin Sergei Sobyanin announced the appointment of Vladimir Yefimov to the ministerial post of the Moscow Government—the head of the Moscow Department of Land Resources.
 The head of the Federal Antimonopoly Service of Russia Igor Artemyev expressed himself about Vladimir Efimov: "We recommended the candidacy of Vladimir Efimov for this post and support his appointment.
 Vladimir Yefimov oversaw for a long time the control and supervision of real estate, local monopolies and housing and communal services, acquired the necessary knowledge and experience in this area.
 These facts allow us to express confidence that his work will positively affect the rational use of the city land potential".

-On February 20, 2013 Moscow Mayor Sergei Sobyanin signed an edict providing merger of the Department of Land Resources and the Property Department.
+On February 20, 2013, Moscow Mayor Sergei Sobyanin signed an edict providing merger of the Department of Land Resources and the Property Department.
 He also appointed Vladimir Efimov as head of the new Moscow Property Department.

 The department headed by Efimov was the first body to develop regulations for public services in the sphere of property and land relations.
 It is also the first department which introduced a quality management system in accordance with ISO 9001: 2008.

 During organization of the new Moscow Property Department the number of employees was reduced by 30%, which significantly reduced the costs for officials' salaries.